Faculty & Staff

 Peter Balaam teaches and writes on American literature and culture from the colonial period to 1900, with special interest in Emerson and the American novel.
 He is the author of a book on mourning in the antebellum U.S. literature entitled, in Melville’s phrase, “Misery’s Mathematics.”
 Degrees: University of California Berkeley, B.A.; Princeton Theological Seminary, M.Div.; Princeton University, M.A., Ph.D.

 Arnab Chakladar teaches and writes on South Asian literature and film, and postcolonial studies.
-He has published on the marketing of Indian literature, the novels of Shashi Deshpande, and multilingual publishing and translation on the Web.
+He has published on the idea and marketing of Indian literature, the novels of Shashi Deshpande and R.K Narayan, and multilingual publishing and translation on the Web.
 He is the founder of AnotherSubcontinent.com, an online journal and forum on South Asian society and culture.
-He is unhealthily obsessed with his dogs.
-Degrees: Delhi University (Hindu College), BA; University of Southern California, Ph.D."
+He co-parents two dogs and two boys.
+Degrees: Delhi University (Hindu College), BA; University of Southern California, Ph.D.